joekrinke15/blog/_posts/2020-11-17-ICU-Admissions-Analysis.md

 full-width: true
 image: https://raw.githubusercontent.com/joekrinke15/blog/master/img/icu.png
 ---
 In this post I'll be discussing my final project for Biostatistics 823: Statistical Programming for Big Data, a course I took at Duke University.
-My classmates and I built an interactive dashboard to explore ICU admission trends at Beth Isreal Deaconess Medical center.
+For this project, my classmates and I built an interactive dashboard to explore ICU admission trends at Beth Isreal Deaconess Medical center.
 My teammates on this project were [Alena Kalodzitsa](https://www.linkedin.com/in/alenakalodzitsa/), [Felipe Buchbinder](https://www.linkedin.com/in/felipe-buchbinder-a65a0199/), and [Chenxi Wu](https://www.linkedin.com/in/chenxi-wu-107452175/).
 This project would not have been possible without them.

 # MIMIC-III Dataset
 The dataset we used is called [MIMIC-III](https://mimic.physionet.org/).
 This database contains over 60,000 ICU patient records collected from 2001-2012 at Beth Isreal Deaconess Medical Center.
 The data was compiled by the MIT Lab for Computational Physiology and preprocessed to protect patient identity.